lywgit/lywgit.github.io/content/posts/2018-08-18-jekyll-on-github-page.md

 tags = ['tech', 'jekyll']
 +++

-On Auguts 6 2018, I come back to the idea of using Jekyll to setup a site to host some of my notes.
+On Augusts 6 2018, I come back to the idea of using Jekyll to setup a site to host some of my notes.
 Both jekyll and the so-simple-theme have evolved since I first used them on March 2017.
 I therefore decide to build the site again with the updated theme.

 ## Github-Page